North Florida Sport Shot Series

 Entry Fees (payable at check-in):

-• Entry Fee is $50/tournament ($20 lineage/expenses, $10 to each event’s divisional scholarship fund, $10 towards the side scholarship contests, and $10 to the year-end scholarship fund)
+- Entry Fee is $50/tournament ($20 lineage/expenses, $10 to each event’s divisional scholarship fund, $10 towards the side scholarship contests, and $10 to the year-end scholarship fund)

 The “Most Spares Contest” is a scholarship event built into the NFSSS monthly tournament.
-All bowlers will be given a scoring sheet to record their scores “frame-by-frame” and tally their total spares over the 5 qualifying games.
-The bowler(s) with the highest number of spares will win (or split, if there’s a tie) the announced scholarship pool.
+All bowlers will be given a scoring sheet to record their scores “frame-by-frame” and tally their total strikes and spares over the 5 qualifying games.
+The bowler with the highest number of spares will win their division’s announced scholarship pool.
+Ties will be broken by whoever has the longest streak of consecutive frames with marks; if a tie still exists, the tie is broken by highest game score.

 Junior Gold Qualifier: